 We purchase the difference that the product or service makes in our life or business.
 We are buying results and outcomes.

-That means your business development strategy must focus on outcomes and results; the value you create in every client interaction.
-Results and outcomes are the roles of value in business development.
+That means your business development strategy must focus on outcomes and results, the value you create in every client interaction.
+Therefore, results and outcomes are the roles of value in business development.

 Value is the foundation that all your business growth effort stands on.